 I am a member of the MESA council: MESA Star is a state-of-the-art, open source code for stellar evolution developed at KITP.
 I also work on 3D simulations of convection, for which I do use the Pencil code, a high order MPI code for MHD.
-The SPIDER (Supernova Progenitors, Internal Dynamics and Evolution Research) network for which I am a PI has been recently funded by NASA; this network takes advantage of the expertise of four institutions, spanning stellar evolution, wave phenomena, MHD simulations and connections to observational efforts (e.g. PTF and NASA’s Kepler satellite) in order to "get the progenitors right".
+I am a PI for the SPIDER (Supernova Progenitors, Internal Dynamics and Evolution Research) network, a NASA funded effort; this network takes advantage of the expertise of four institutions, spanning stellar evolution, wave phenomena, MHD simulations and connections to observational efforts (e.g. PTF and NASA’s Kepler satellite) in order to "get the progenitors right".
 I am also a member of the VLT-FLAMES Tarantula Survey consortium, an international collaboration studying an amazing sample of about 1000 massive stars in the LMC cluster 30 Doradus.